WindowsLogic-Productions/M0rningStar/README.md

 ## Dedicated Server
 A dedicated server is coming in the very distant future.
 In the meantime, you can pass the `-s <port>` command line argument to LilithPort to start server mode immediately and close silently on exception.

+## How to contribute
+You need to have installed the following to build the source code:

+- Visual C++ 2008 Express Edition

 ## Issues & Support

 If you have any issues with the software, or find bugs, please report them on the [issues](https://github.com/WindowsLogic-Productions/LilithPort/issues) page.